floeck/site/_posts/2021-08-11-shower-thoughts.md

 I’ve recently realised maybe four poached eggs is a bit eggsessive (sorry).

-What is is an appriopriate way to translate 'just a trim' to a hairdresser without it meaning four kilometers?
+What is is an appropriate way to translate 'just a trim' to a hairdresser without it meaning four kilometers?

 Why is mariocart split vertically and not horizontally??